MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

 > * [Yarn](https://classic.yarnpkg.com/docs/install)

 ## Instructions
+1) Register an application.

+    To register an application, follow the steps in [Register an application](/azure/active-directory/develop/quickstart-register-app) and use the settings below.
+Take note of your application's _Application (client) ID_.
+Chat Copilot will use this ID for authentication.

+   - `Supported account types`: Select "_Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)_"
+   - `Redirect URI (optional)`: Select `Single-page application (SPA)` and set the URI to `http://localhost:3000`.

-1) Install .NET 7.0 SDK, Node.js, and Yarn on your machine.
+2) Install .NET 7.0 SDK, Node.js, and Yarn on your machine.

     # [Windows](#tab/Windows)
     Open a PowerShell terminal as an administrator and navigate to the _\scripts_ directory in the Chat Copilot project.